| Cast & Crew

 Shannon Smith-Regnier is a Kansas City based costume Designer.
 She received her MFA in Costume Design from Ohio University as well as her BFA from Wichita State University.
 Design credits include: MTH, Music Theater of Wichita, Barn Theater, Shawnee Mission Theatre in the Park, Kansas City Regional Theatre, KCAT, Metropolitan Ensemble Theatre, Spinning Tree Theater, Quality Hill, and the American Heartland Theater.
 She has also guest designed at Kansas University and Wichita State University.
 She has also worked in the costume shops of Music Theater of Wichita and Glimmerglass Opera.
 In 2011, she received the Zelma Weisfeld award from USITT for her costume designs.

-Stoddard Zac
+Zac Stoddard

-Richie Tatlor
+Richie Taylor

 Travon Thurman